Research Notes

-That gap led me to look more closely at the mechanisms of collaborative intelligence (Wilson & Daugherty, 2018).
-They have proposed three: complementarity, where humans and AI contribute different strengths to a shared task; boundary-setting, where organizations define where human authority ends and AI autonomy begins; and co-evolution, where human capability and AI capability improve together through repeated interaction.
-Complementarity is the most documented.
-Boundary-setting is the most discussed in governance conversations.
+Wilson and Daugherty (2018) proposed three mechanisms of collaborative intelligence: complementarity, where humans and AI contribute different strengths to a shared task; boundary-setting, where organizations define where human authority ends and AI autonomy begins; and co-evolution, where human capability and AI capability improve together through repeated interaction.
+Complementarity maps neatly to the individual augmentation quadrant in our framework.
+It is the most documented and the easiest to measure.
+Boundary-setting is the governance conversation.
 Co-evolution is the least measured and, I believe, the most consequential, because it is the only mechanism that produces durable capability growth rather than static efficiency.
+It is also the mechanism that would need to be operating for the collaborative intelligence quadrant to actually function as described.
+Without co-evolution, collaborative intelligence is just complementarity with better branding.

 The hypothesis: co-evolution between humans and AI systems is occurring in organizations but is not being measured, named, or documented in the enterprise AI literature, because the field's dominant measurement frameworks privilege deployment metrics over interaction quality.

-Three Takeaways
+Three takeaways

 First, the most rigorous longitudinal study of AI in organizations gets closest to describing co-evolution without ever naming it.
 The MIT Sloan Management Review and BCG Artificial Intelligence and Business Strategy research program has tracked AI implementation annually since 2017 across thousands of organizations.
 Their 2020 report found that only 10% achieved significant financial benefits, and that the distinguishing factor was organizational learning: companies that learned with AI, not just from it, were six times more likely to succeed (Ransbotham et al., 2020).
 The 2022 report established a bidirectional relationship: when individuals derive value from AI, organizations benefit as well (Ransbotham et al., 2022).
 The 2024 report found that organizations combining organizational learning with AI-specific learning were up to 80% more effective at managing uncertainty (Ransbotham et al., 2024).
 The 2025 report found that agentic AI “does not fit traditional management frameworks” (Ransbotham et al., 2025).
 Across eight years, this program has documented the conditions under which humans and AI systems improve organizational performance together.
 That is co-evolution.
 They have never called it that.